terwo/PheMT/README.md

 # PheMT: A Phenomenon-wise Dataset for Machine Translation Robustness on User-Generated Contents

+This is a forked repository for our final project for LING342.

 ## Introduction

 PheMT is a phenomenon-wise dataset designed for evaluating the robustness of Japanese-English machine translation systems.
 The dataset is based on the MTNT dataset<sup>[1]</sup>, with additional annotations of four linguistic phenomena common in UGC; Proper Noun, Abbreviated Noun, Colloquial Expression, and Variant.
 COLING 2020.